ZupIT/docs-charles/content/en/Get Started/Defining a Workspace/Datasource.md

 ---

-In order to quantify your application's performances and follow up on its status, Charles offers two types of Datasource: Prometheus and Google Analytics.
+If you want to quantify your application's performances and follow up on its status, Charles offers two types of Datasource: Prometheus and Google Analytics.

 {{% alert color="warning" %}}
-Before you add the Datasource, it is necessary to finish your [**metrics configuration**](/reference/metrics/setting-up-your-metrics/).
+Before you add the Datasource, it is necessary to finish your [**metrics configuration**]({{< ref path="/Reference/Metrics/Setting up your metrics.md" lang="en">}}).
 {{% /alert %}}

 ### **How to configure?**